joeax/vibespec/README.md

 #### Deployment
 Describes the deployment strategy and process for the software system, including hosting, containerization, DevOps processes, and any relevant deployment tools or platforms.

+#### Issues
+Describes any known issues, bugs, or limitations of the software system.
+This section can also include a list of open issues or a link to an issue tracker.

+#### Glossary
+Defines any jargon or domain-specific terms that are relevant to the software system.
+This section can help clarify terminology for both developers and non-technical stakeholders.

 #### References
 Includes any references to external documents, APIs, or resources that are relevant to the software system.